bosiwa1/D.React-Step-Project-/README.md

 Framework → choose React

-Variant → choose JavaScript (not TypeScript if you want plain JS) so Vite will now generate your React project. done
+Variant → choose JavaScript (not TypeScript if you want plain JS) So Vite will now generate your React project. done

 ------------------------------------------------------------------
 4 , type
 cd my-react-app

-5, install npm command
+5. Install the npm command
 npm install

 6 , type  npm run dev

 7,VITE v5.x.x  ready in 300ms
-Local:   http://localhost:5173/   so copy the URL and past it on your browers to see your page if you want to stop runing , just type cobine control + c  and enter or ok
+Local:   http://localhost:5173/,   so copy the URL and paste it in your browser to see your page If you want to stop running, just type combine control + c  and enter or ok